-In August, The Koffel Law Firm asked if Ohioans want to legalize marijuana.
+In August, Koffel Brininger Nesbitt asked if Ohioans want to legalize marijuana.
 Apparently, the answer is no, but not for the reasons you might think.
 Voters recently rejected the proposed constitutional amendment that would make marijuana legal in the state of Ohio.
 But why?

 Ohio took a different approach than did Colorado and Washington, the first two states to legalize marijuana.
 Colorado voters moved to legalize the recreational use of marijuana, and Washington centralized the distribution of pot through state ABC agencies.